 - At a roundabout all traffic must proceed in a clockwise direction.
 A vehicle already on a roundabout has the right of way over any vehicles entering.

 - Drivers must have an alcohol reading of less than 0.05 for experienced drivers.
 Provisional drivers and young drivers may not have any alcohol before driving.

 - Always overtake to the right.
-Be sure you can see enough of the road to complete overtaking and move back to the left hand side of the road (even on over taking lanes).
+Be sure you can see enough of the road to complete overtaking and move back to the left hand side of the road (even on overtaking lanes).
 Never overtake on corners, blind rises or on double white lines.
-When overtaking heavy vehicles in wet weather, beware of wind turbulence and wheel spray causing a reduction in visibility.
+When overtaking heavy vehicles in wet weather, beware of wind turbulence and wheel spray which causes a reduction in visibility.
 Allow plenty of space behind you when pulling back in after passing a truck.
 Trucks are unable to stop as quickly as cars, especially when carrying heavy loads.